dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR00.md

 ### 0201. 术语卡——重构

 Refactoring (noun): a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior.
-This definition corresponds to the named refactorings I’ve mentioned in the earlier examples, such as Extract Function (106) and Replace Conditional with Polymorphism (272).
+This definition corresponds to the named refactorings I've mentioned in the earlier examples, such as Extract Function (106) and Replace Conditional with Polymorphism (272).

 Refactoring (verb): to restructure software by applying a series of refactorings without changing its observable behavior.